vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Sunday 2025-12-28, I skipped all exercises so as to be able to fit in a Berkeley Bowl trip after I had already woken up late and spent a bunch of time in the morning on small work-related tasks.

+## 2025-12-29: skipped jogging and strength exercises

+On Monday 2025-12-29, I did hand gripper exercises but skipped other exercises (in particular, jogging and strength exercises) so that I could make a trip to Trader Joe's in the early afternoon and then cook later in the afternoon.
+This is in order to squeeze more such tasks in before the anticipated start of rain on Wednesday 2025-12-31.